BII-Lab/Yeti-Project/doc/Experiment-MZSK.md

 Experiment Plan
 ===============

+## Phase 1
-In the first phase, we confirm that using 3 ZSK works in the wild.
-Here one of the DM (BII) will create and add 2 ZSK using the existing synchronization mechanism.
+In the first phase, we confirm that using multiple ZSK works in the wild.
+We will insure that using the maximum number of ZSK continues to work.
+Here one of the DM (BII) will create and add 5 ZSK using the existing synchronization mechanism.
+(If all 3 ZSK are rolling then we have 6 total.
+To get this number we add 5.)

+Since we will use the existing synchronization mechanism, all DM will sign using the previous ZSK.
+The 5 additional ZSK are there merely to test client behavior.
+We can set the activation date far in the future so they are never actually used.

+Once we confirm that traffic continues to work, we can remove 3 of the ZSK, leaving us with 3 ZSK which we will use for the start of phase 2 of the experiment.

+## Phase 2
 In the second phase, we separate the management of the ZSK so that each DM will create and publish separate ZSK.
 For this phase, the modified zone generation software mentioned above must be in place.